 Bankrupt: No protection at all, group pledging and approvals are random.

-There are default values used for every test throughout, the maximum amount of protection that can be used is always 15, the cost of upkeep is always 5, the revenue is always 25, the starting amount for every player is 25, the minimum amount of chance that someone is not the source of the outbreak is 60% (refer to Test 1: The Frequency of Outbreaks), the number of participants is 4 which all participants are all in a single group.
+There are default values used for every test throughout, the maximum amount of protection that can be used is always 15, the cost of upkeep is always 5, the revenue is always 25, the starting amount for every player is 25, the minimum probability that someone is not the source of the outbreak is 60% (refer to Test 1: The Frequency of Outbreaks), the number of participants is 4 and all participants are in a single group.
 Finally, a pledging round comes every 3 rounds and every round is when an approval by contribution takes place.

 Finally, the Results has a survey to which each bot automatically completes and just waits for correct pages to come forth.